syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfNumericUpDown/Spin-Button-Alignment.md

 ### HighlightedBackgroundColor

-This property is used to change the background color of the increment or decrement button.
+This property is used to change the background color of tapped spin button

 {% highlight C# %}